digital-skills-for-researchers/slideshows/_modules/reproducible-workflows/tdd/index.md

     notes: |

+      TDD keeps us focussed.
+No speculation.
+YAGNI.

+      Systemic, process.
+Never doubt about what do do next.

       It is a runnable form of the specification.

       This mean that you can see from the test cases: